Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Reasonably Reasoning Agents

 \section{Reasonably Reasoning Agents}

 As discussed earlier, one of the key ideas of this work is that reasoning LLM-based AI agents are fundamentally ``reasonably reasoning'' agents.
 In this section, we formally define the class of reasonably reasoning agents, and then demonstrate why reasoning-LLM agents are naturally reasonably reasoning agents.
-The definition isolates two ingredients: (i) Bayesian learning and (ii) an \emph{on-path, asymptotic} notion of $\varepsilon$-consistency.
+The definition isolates two ingredients: (i) Bayesian updating and (ii) an \emph{on-path, asymptotic} notion of $\varepsilon$-consistency.

 \begin{definition}[Reasonably Reasoning Agent] Fix a repeated game and a strategy profile $f=(f_i)_{i\in I}$ generating the objective play-path distribution $\mu^f$ (Definition~\ref{def:path_distribution}).
-Player $i$ is a \emph{Reasonably Reasoning} (RR) agent if the following hold. \begin{itemize}[leftmargin=*] \item \textbf{Bayesian learning:} Player $i$ has a prior $\mu_i^0$ over opponents' strategy profiles $\mathcal F_{-i}$ and forms posteriors $(\mu_i^t)_{t\ge 0}$ by Bayes' rule.
-Let $f_{-i}^{i,t}$ denote any behavioral representative of player $i$'s posterior predictive continuation belief at history $h^t$ (as in Section~\ref{sec:beliefs}), so that for every continuation strategy $\sigma_i$,
+Player $i$ is a \emph{Reasonably Reasoning} (RR) agent if the following hold. \begin{itemize}[leftmargin=*] \item \textbf{Bayesian updating:} Player $i$ has a prior $\mu_i^0$ over opponents' strategy profiles $\mathcal F_{-i}$ and forms posteriors $(\mu_i^t)_{t\ge 0}$ by Bayes' rule.
+Let $f_{-i}^{i,t}$ denote any continuation model reproducing player $i$'s posterior predictive continuation law at history $h^t$ (Section~\ref{sec:beliefs}), so that for every continuation strategy $\sigma_i$,

 \item \textbf{Asymptotic $\varepsilon$-consistency on-path:} For every $\varepsilon>0$,

 \end{itemize} \end{definition}